• Art Magazine

 Wed, June 11, 2025, 09:36 CEST

-Many hobby artists, but of course many professionals also know the problem: after a time of creative work, it is difficult for them to develop new ideas.
-It is absolutely human to have to recognize that there is a lot of inspiration for new works of art.
+Many hobby artists, and of course many professionals, know the problem: after a period of creative work, they find it difficult to develop new ideas.
+It is absolutely human to recognize that there is a lack of inspiration around new artworks.

 Sometimes it seems almost impossible to be creative.
 Whether it's about starting a comprehensive project or simply fighting against midday fatigue - creative blocks are a common problem in various professional fields.

-The beginning of some projects is a challenge, while others get stuck on a small detail and suddenly everything stalls.
-Psychologists define creative blockages very precisely as
+The beginning of some projects is a challenge, while in others, it gets stuck on a small detail, and suddenly everything comes to a standstill.
+Psychologists define creative blocks very precisely as

 a period during which the creative productivity of a person or team drops to a low level.